wavefrontHQ/wavefront-collector-for-kubernetes/docs/discovery.md

 - `prometheus.io/source`: Optional source for the reported metrics.
 Defaults to the node name on which collection is performed.

 ## Rule based discovery
-Discovery rules encompass three distinct parts:
+Discovery rules encompass three distinct aspects:
-- *Selectors*: The criteria for identifying matching kubernetes resources (Container images, resource labels and namespaces).
+- *Selectors*: The criteria for identifying matching kubernetes resources using container images, resource labels and namespaces.
-- *Config*: Configuration information on how/where to collect from the discovered targets.
+- *Plugin Config*: Configuration information on how/where to collect metrics from the discovered targets.
 - *Transformations*: Prefix, tags and filters on the collected data before emitting them to Wavefront.

 The rules are provided to the collector under the `discovery_configs` section within the top-level `--config-file`.
 The collector watches for configuration changes and can dynamically reload changes to the rules without having to restart it.